Tri-Cities (Nebraska): Geography

 The Tri-Cities region is located in central Nebraska, near the Platte River, which played a significant role in the region's early establishment and growth.
 The land surrounding area's major cities mainly consists of farmland, and gently rolling hills.
 Wooded areas are present, but fairly uncommon.

 The Tri-Cities region is often described as being at the edge of the cultural Midwest, and the beginning of the greater Rocky Mountain region.
-These is due to the more dry, and arid climate of the state west of the Tri-Cities, as opposed to the more humid, and forested eastern half of Nebraska.
+This is due to the drier, and more arid climate of the state west of the Tri-Cities, as opposed to the more humid and forested eastern half of Nebraska.

 The Tri-Cities region is usually defined as covering eight counties in central Nebraska.
 These include Adams, Buffalo, Clay, Hall, Howard, Merrick, Kearney, and Webster counties.
 In total, the region has a population of 174,530.

 Economy

 The Tri-Cities economy was historically focused on agriculture and manufacturing, due to the large amount of open farmland surrounding the major cities.
 However, in recent years, a large number of higher education jobs have been brought to the region, with most of them being in Kearney.

 The Tri-Cities region is home to either the primary or regional headquarters of several large companies including The Buckle, Clarcor, and the Eaton Corporation.